bcgov/hets/APISpec/README.md

 Export From Excel
 -----------------
 Once all changes to the Excel spreadsheet have been completed, the contents of the excel spreadsheet will need to be exported.
-The keyboard sequence CTRL-V can be used to run a macro which will rapidly save each sheet tagged for export as a CSV file.
+The keyboard sequence CTRL-SHIFT-V can be used to run a macro which will rapidly save each sheet tagged for export as a CSV file.

 The specific macro that key combination calls is Save2CSV; it simply loops through the sheets in the workbook and saves each sheet with a name ending in .csv to a .csv file.